 Identifying hidden cash in your business is not overly

 complicated.
-You just need to know where to look and have the right tools - bookkeeping basics and cash flow.
+You just need to know where to look and have the right tools such as with bookkeeping basics key financial metrics.
 Here

 are eleven places you might find unexpected reserves of cash: